m1237/automatic-cybersickness-detection/README.md

 ![alt text](https://github.com/m1237/automatic-cybersickness-detection/blob/main/cs_teaser.jpg?raw=true)

+In this work, we used a VR environment that includes a rollercoaster to elicit cybersickness and used a simple setup with sensory devices to get physiological responses.
+We deployed three different deep learning models and one classical machine learning model to detect CS.
+Also, we realized a completely real-time system using our best model.
+We demostrated that 4-layered bidirectional LSTM with data augmentation gives superior results (91.7% accuracy, 91.1% f1-score) and this combination is the best solution for sensor-based CS detection in real time applications particularly for wearable devices.

 ### Eye Tracking Data

 The eye tracking data have been recorded with Unity and [SRanipal](https://forum.vive.com/topic/5642-sranipal-getting-started-steps/).
 The csv files contain the raw data recording from each session.